goggledefogger/react-share-links/README.md

 ## Features

 - Share links with people
 - Create channels for topics or groups.
-Like a hashtag, but less lame
+Like a hashtag or group message but less lame
 - No need for comments or replies.
-Just an emoji if you want, emojis > words sometimes anyway
+Just an emoji if you want, emojis are better than words sometimes anyway

 ## Tech Stack

-- React cause I'm learning it, and it's pretty good
+- React cause I'm learning it and it's pretty good
 - Firebase, you get so much for so little
 - TypeScript, errors caught early and often
-- Create React App, get it started
+- Create React App to get it started
-- pnpm cause I heard it was better
+- pnpm cause I heard it was better than npm or yarn

 ## Getting Started